Minlibay/Charge/README.md

 ## Environment variables

-The backend reads configuration from environment variables (the `.env` file is mounted in Docker and loaded via `pydantic-settings`).
+The backend reads configuration from environment variables.
+The committed `.env` file provides safe defaults, while `.env.local` overrides (or values from a secret manager) are loaded automatically via `pydantic-settings`.
 Key settings are outlined below:

 | Variable | Default | Description |
 | --- | --- | --- |